Rockingham County License Hearing Guide

 Where to Request: You need to request the hearing from the North Carolina Division of Motor Vehicles (DMV).

-• Phone: You can contact the NCDMV by phone, though be prepared for potential wait times.
+- Phone: You can try contacting the NCDMV.
+However, be prepared for potential wait times.
 Inquire about the specific procedure for requesting an ALR hearing.

 What Happens If You Miss the Deadline: If you fail to request a hearing within the 15-day deadline, your driver's license will be automatically suspended.
 The suspension will begin after your temporary driving permit expires (if you were issued one).
 Missing the deadline significantly reduces your chances of regaining your driving privileges quickly.
 Don't delay!